 Opening default port

-7075 on UDP and TCP is required for the node to participate on the main network and this should be done unrestricted.
+7075 on TCP is required for the node to participate on the main network and this should be done unrestricted.
 The default port for RPC access is

 7076 and should only be available to those you wish to have control of the node.
 Verifying the configuration in